 Tandoori chicken is made with whole or half chicken or parts of chicken with bones, like whole legs or thighs.
 The chicken is marinated using the tandoori marinade and cooked at high temperatures for long periods of time.
 Chicken tikka uses the same marinade, but they are boneless bite-sized pieces of chicken from breast or legs.
 They can be marinated and cooked much quicker.

-What To Serve With Chicken Tandoori Tikka
+What To Serve With Tandoori Chicken Tikka

 Serve with coconut cauliflower rice for a low carb dinner.

-Get creative and serve chicken tikka with this mango and pomegranate salad for a balance of spice and fruity sweetness.
+Get creative and serve chicken tikka with mango and pomegranate salad for a balance of spice and fruity sweetness.